anoblet/open-wc/docs/faq/updated.md

 }
 ```

 Keep in mind changedProperties provides the previous values of properties.
-To get the updated value, use this.
+To get the updated value, use ```this```.

 ```
 updated(changedProperties) {